MaXoNeRYT/JavaCombat/README.md

 ## How to build
 1. Clone repo: `git clone https://github.com/LuminiaDev/ExamplePlugin.git`
+2. Go to the folder: `cd ExamplePlugin`
-2. Use command `./gradlew build`
+3. Use command `./gradlew build`
-3. Your plugin built!
+4. Your plugin built!